erosson/pypoe-json/README.md

 ### Can I hotlink the json files at `erosson.github.io/pypoe-json`?

-It costs me nothing so I won't stop you, but you really should host them yourself - I promise nothing about their future availability.
+It costs me nothing so I won't stop you, but you really should host them yourself - I promise nothing about their future availability there.